Netflix/probnik/README.md

 }
 ```

-**Note:** setting up a working HTTP endpoint to provide a Probnic recipe is optional.
+**Note:** setting up a working HTTP endpoint to provide a Probnik recipe is optional.
 An alternative is to send a static configuration with your application.
 However, we recommend setting up an endpoint, as it gives you the ability to control frequency of tests, as well as tests difference recipes in parallel.

-3. Configure you application to run Probnic:
+3. Configure you application to run Probnik:
-Include `probnic.js` in your application, then configure it to run as shown below:
+Include `probnik.js` in your application, then configure it to run as shown below:
 ```
     function onComplete(name, report) {
         console.log("Probe ${name} report: " + JSON.stringify(report));
     }

-    var recipeProvider = new probnic.RestRecipeProvider("https://myapi.com/recipe"),
+    var recipeProvider = new probnik.RestRecipeProvider("https://myapi.com/recipe"),
-        p = new probnic.BrowserProbnic(recipeProvider, onComplete);
+        p = new probnik.BrowserProbnik(recipeProvider, onComplete);
     p.start();
 ```